ASK A QUESTION OR SUBMIT FEEDBACK ON THIS POLICY

 Requesting a Leave

-Students requesting a leave of absence must submit the Request for Leave of Absence form by the following deadlines::
+• Students requesting a leave of absence should submit the Request for Leave of Absence form before the start of the term for which the leave is requested.
+A leave of absence will not be granted retroactively for a prior term.

-Students who received an extension of their degree time limit may need additional approvals.
+• Students who received an extension of their degree time limit may need additional approvals.

-For both short- and long-term leave of absences, graduate assistants are required to notify their supervisor and academic unit in a timely manner for a replacement to be arranged as necessary.
+• Graduate assistants are required to notify their supervisor and academic unit in a timely manner for a replacement to be arranged as necessary.

 Course Registration

-Students requesting a long-term leave of absence must drop or withdraw from all courses after the request has been approved and before taking the leave.
+Students requesting a leave of absence must drop or withdraw from all courses after the request has been approved and before taking the leave.
 Course withdrawal does not negate a student’s financial obligation, and students will be held responsible for all balances due to the university.
-Any applicable refunds will be processed per the policy regarding tuition credit for dropped courses.
+Any applicable refunds will be processed per the university policy regarding tuition credit for dropped courses.
 Students are advised to check with the Financial, Billing and Enrollment Center prior to taking an approved leave of absence to determine the status of their student accounts.
 Accounts that are overdue will be subject to regular procedures in accordance with university guidelines, notwithstanding any approved leave of absence.

 Student Resources